 Now second row ( R2 ) has two values so I have two nodes.
 The first in row 2 column 1, value is 1 and it points to next column value.

 Column number 3 has value 2 and it does not point to next row so it is null.

 Coming to last row R3; column node in column 1 we have value 3 and it does not point to any other non-zero value in the same row, so it is null.

-So this is all about linked list representation of sparse matrix.
+So this is all about sparse matrix and its representations in java.